School of Art + Art History + Design

-The School of Art + Art History + Design is in the Arts Division of the College of Arts & Sciences at the University of Washington.
-The school offers undergraduate and graduate degrees.
+The School of Art + Art History + Design is a department-level school within the Arts Division at the College of Arts and Sciences at the University of Washington.
+The school offers undergraduate and graduate degree programs.

 History

 Art has been taught at the University of Washington off and on since around 1890.
-The School of Art was established in 1935, and the name was changed to School of Art + Art History + Design in 2015.
+The School of Art was established in 1935.
+The school was renamed the School of Art + Art History + Design in 2015.
+The school is under the Arts Division at the College of Arts and Sciences at the University of Washington.
+It offers undergraduate and graduate degree programs.

-There have been eight directors of the school from 1935 to the present.
-The current director is Jamie Walker, who is also a Professor of 3D4M: ceramics + glass + sculpture.
+There have been nine directors of the school from 1935 to the present.
+The current director is Annabelle Gould, who is also a Professor of Design: Visual Communication Design.

 The school was one of the first to offer Master of Fine Arts degrees in the United States.
 It is in the top 20 best fine arts graduate programs as ranked by U.S. News & World Report.

 Divisions and degrees

 The school consists of three divisions to represent the three major areas of study.

-The Division of Art grants Bachelor of Arts (BA) degrees with concentrations in Interdisciplinary Visual Art, Painting + Drawing, Photo/Media, and 3D4M: ceramics + glass + sculpture.
-It also offers Master of Fine Arts (MFA) degrees in Painting + Drawing, Photo/Media, and 3D4M: ceramics + glass + sculpture.
+The Division of Art grants Bachelor of Arts (BA) degrees with concentrations in Painting + Drawing, Photo/Media, and 3D4M: ceramics + glass + sculpture.
+It also offers Master of Fine Arts (MFA) degrees in New Genres, Painting + Drawing, and 3D4M: ceramics + glass + sculpture.

 The Division of Art History grants Bachelor of Arts (BA), Master of Arts (MA), and Doctor of Philosophy (PhD) degrees.

 The Division of Design offers Bachelor of Design (BDes) degrees in Interaction Design, Industrial Design, and Visual Communication Design.
 It also grants Master of Design (MDes) degrees.